PlanetariumWSD/IP2DMX-16bit/README.md

 This project enhances the planetarium's 16-bit DMX controllers.
 It exposes a JSON API over TCP that allows the client to seamlessly control both 8-bit channels, and to initiate fade curves.

 ## Hardware
-This will work on an Arduino compatible board that has Wiznet 5100 or 5500 ethernet.
+This will work on an Arduino compatible board:
+- With Wiznet 5100 or 5500 ethernet.
-You will also need a DMX shield.
+- a DMX shield.
-Note: a 328 (Uno/Ethernet) will run out of memory > 5 nodes to control.
+Note: an 328 based (Uno/Ethernet) will run out of memory > 5 nodes to control.
 You must set the json doc size to ~350 or less.

-For 20 nodes (what we needed), a Mega board was required for it's 8K of RAM.
+For 20 nodes (what we needed), a 2560 based Mega board was required for it's 8K of RAM.

 ## Installation